Manned Orbiting Laboratory: Cancellation

 On 7 June 1969, Stewart ordered Bleymaier to cease all work on Gemini B, the Titan IIIM and the MOL spacesuit, and to cancel or curtail all other contracts.
 The official announcement that the MOL had been canceled was made on 10 June.
+One MOL astronaut heard the news on the radio while driving to work.
+Thousands of workers lost their jobs, including 500 at Kodak alone.

 Had it flown as scheduled, MOL would have been the world's first space station.
+Lew Allen, who worked in NRO and became a USAF general in the 1970s, thought that deciding to build an unmanned MOL resulted in design changes that caused the program's cancellation.
+NRO director John McLucas wrote that MOL's budget had become unacceptable, with "little tangible to show for the $1.4 billion spent".
 Some believed that MOL should have launched astronauts before the optics were ready.
 Abrahamson later concurred that his and other MOL astronauts' advice to fly the first mission fully operational was a mistake.
 He learned while serving as Deputy Administrator of NASA in the early 1980s that launching anything, even "an empty can", made cancellation of a project less likely.
 Al Crews believed that automated systems were probably superior, and said that when he saw high-resolution photographs from Gambit 3 he knew that MOL would be canceled.
-Lew Allen, Chief of Staff of the United States Air Force, reportedly said in 1981 that human spaceflight was not useful.
+Allen, by 1981 Chief of Staff of the Air Force, reportedly said that year that human spaceflight was not useful.
 He had helped to cancel MOL and, the general said, he would have canceled the Space Shuttle program too.
 Although describing his training as a payload specialist for STS-62-A as "the most exciting time of my life", Edward C. Aldridge, Jr.—NRO head during the mid-1980s—said in 2009 that MOL was canceled:

 Legacy

+McLucas wrote that canceling MOL saved the government $1.5 billion over the following three years.
+NRO received some of the savings, and an official with the non-NRO Defense Support Program said that "MOL saved our ass".